lemotdesign/one-click-hugo-cms/site/content/what-kind-of-wood-do-termites-like/_index.md

       Remember, it's always easier to tackle a termite problem in its early stages than after they've firmly established themselves.
     heading: "Don't Panic - Get the Right Advice "
     imageUrl: img/hernan-termite-inspection.jpg
+  - text: >-
+      But how do termites manage to devour wood?
+Their unique digestive system hosts certain microorganisms and protozoa that break down cellulose from the wood, turning it into glucose.
+This digestion process is vital for their survival.
+In fact, without the symbiotic relationship with these protozoa, termites wouldn't even exist.

+      *For a quick biology refresher: Protozoa are single-celled organisms, prevalent worldwide.
+They can live freely or can be parasitic, feeding on organic matter.*

+      #### **Understanding the Termite Diet:**

+      Think of it this way: Just as cows graze on grass, termites feast on wood.
+This gives termites access to cellulose, an essential component in plants, which many organisms can't digest.
+Cellulose is everywhere - from wood to paper, cardboard, and even books.
+    heading: Why Wood is Termites' Favourite Dish
+    imageUrl: img/termite-gut.png
 ---